 So It literally translates into shaved ice with sweetened red beans.

 Some people like to add a bunch of other toppings such as fresh fruits or canned fruit cocktails, rice cakes, cereals or whatever they wants to put on.
 But my absolute favorite has to be the old fashioned red beans and rice cakes.
-The less, the better.
+The less is the better.

-Originally, most patbingsu is made with plain water.
-However with recent trend in Korea, shaved ice made with milk aka “ooyu bingsu (우유빙수)” becomes more popular and I think it tastes even better.
+Originally, patbingsu is made with plain ice.
+However, with a recent trend in Korea, shaved ice made with milk (ooyu bingsu, 우유빙수) became more popular.
+I think this shaved milky ice tastes even better.